Magnesium for Women: Are You Getting Enough?

 The Calcium-Magnesium Balance

-In my next post, Iโ€™ll cover the delicate balance between calcium and magnesium, and why both are needed for bone health, muscle function, and overall well-being.
+In a future post, I’ll cover the delicate balance between calcium and magnesium and why both are needed for bone health, muscle function, and overall well-being.
 Stay tuned!

-Dr. Laura Paris provides Acupuncture and Functional Medicine care at her two clinics in Santa Cruz (Capitola) and Monterey, California.
-She also works with patients remotely in the United States through telehealth Functional Medicine appointments.
-Learn more about Laura here, and contact her office here.
+Dr. Laura Paris is a women’s health specialist who provides Acupuncture and Functional Medicine care at her two clinics in Capitola and Monterey, California.
+She also works with women remotely in the United States through telehealth appointments.
+Learn more about Laura here, and message her directly here.

 Similar Posts